leftathome/chef-workflow-tasklib/README.md

-Which will add a few tasks, `cookbooks:resolve` and `cookbooks:update` and a few dependencies. **Note:** due to the way many of these tools declare dependencies, they must be installed independently of the bundle with `gem install`.
+Which will add a few tasks, `cookbooks:resolve` and `cookbooks:update` and a few dependencies. **Note:** due to the way many of these tools declare dependencies, they must be installed independently of the bundle with `gem install`, so in this case, `gem install berkshelf`.
 This is out of our control.

 Let's build a custom workflow.
 For example let's say we just want to add: